 So, unless you really need it, try to keep your money in your ISA and think long-term.
 If you’re paying into an Investment ISA, holding onto your investments over many years is even more important since it could help smooth out the ups and downs of the market and it would give your money more time to benefit from the power of compounding.

 If you have old ISAs you opened years ago, it’s easy to lose track of where they are and how they’re performing.
 So, make sure you review them regularly and if you’re disappointed with the returns you’re getting, you’re paying too much fees, or simply want to tidy up your finances into one place, it might be a good idea to transfer your old ISAs to a new provider.

 Transferring ISAs is easy.
 You can transfer as many old ISAs as you want to, up to any value and it won’t affect your current ISA allowance at all.
-One thing to keep in mind though is that you must always use the official ISA transfer form, to retain the tax benefits of your ISA.
+One thing to keep in mind though is that there are some ISA transfer rules to be aware of.
+For instance, you must always use the official ISA transfer form, to retain the tax benefits of your ISA.

 Forgetting about your children

 A Junior Cash ISA enables you to save for your little angel and they don’t pay tax on any interest earned.
 With a Junior Stocks and Shares ISA, your child’s money is invested on the stock market and they don’t pay tax on any income they receive or gains they make.
-Whatever option you’re going for, your child will get an annual allowance of £4,368.
-When your child turns 18, the Junior ISA will automatically turn into an adult ISA, giving them the possibility to keep building their tax-efficient nest egg.
+Whatever option you’re going for, your child will get a JISA annual allowance.
+And when your child turns 18, the Junior ISA will automatically turn into an adult ISA, giving them the possibility to keep building their tax-efficient nest egg.